sriramss/docs-csm/400-SWITCH-BGP-NEIGHBORS.md

 - If the BGP neighbors are not in the `ESTABLISHED` state make sure the IPs are correct for the route-map and BGP configuration.
 - If IPs are incorrect you will have to update the configuration to match the IPs, the configuration below will need to be edited.
 - You can get the NCN IPs from the CSI generated files (NMN.yaml, CAN.yaml, HMN.yaml), these IPs are also located in /etc/dnsmasq.d/statics.conf on the LiveCD/m001.
+- The Aruba configuration will require you to set the other peering switch as a BGP neighbor, the mellanox configuration does not require this.

 Aruba
 ```